-LWVK NON-PARTISAN POLICY (Revised 2015): In accordance with the League Bylaws, the LWVK shall not support or oppose any political party or any candidate.
-The Board recognizes the necessity of imposing some limitations on Board members’ political activity in order to protect the nonpartisan reputation of the League.
+LWVK NON-PARTISAN POLICY (Revised 2021): In accordance with the League Bylaws, the LWVK shall not support or oppose any political party or any candidate.
+The spirit of the nonpartisan policy is not to see how much political activity is possible within the policy, but to be actively and honestly nonpartisan.
+The Board has the responsibility to maintain the nonpartisanship of the organization.
+The Board recognizes the necessity of imposing some limitations on Board members’ political activity to protect the nonpartisan reputation of the League.

 - Elected Office.

-Other Board members shall not run for, nor hold state elective office but may run for nonpartisan local public office after consultation with the LWVK Board, and with the Presidents of affected local Leagues.
+Officers and directors shall not run for, nor hold, state elective office but may run for nonpartisan local public elective office after consultation with the LWVK Board, and with the President of the affected local League.

 - Political Party Office.

-The president, voter service chair and advocacy chair shall not serve in any position in a political party.
+Officers and directors shall not serve in any position in a political party.

 - Campaign Contributions.

-The president, voter service chair, and advocacy chair may not attend fundraising events or make campaign contributions for state candidates. any partisan race.
+Officers and directors may not attend fundraising events or make campaign contributions for any partisan race.

 - Social and Other Media.